smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 Login failed for user 'peter'.
 Reason: An attempt to login using SQL authentication failed.
 Server is configured for Windows authentication only.
 [CLIENT: <local machine>]
 ```

-  The node also show how to enable the sa (system adminstrator) account.
+  The node also show how to enable the sa (system administrator) account.
 As with all relational database adminstration accounts as strong (12+ chacracter) password is recommended to defeat
   attacks by dictionary or all possible passwords.

   This is what a successful login looks like: `sqlcmd -U peter -P XXXXXXXXXXXXXXXX`